Happened-before

 If two events happen in different isolated processes (that do not exchange messages directly or indirectly via third-party processes), then the two processes are said to be concurrent, that is neither $a \to b$ nor $b \to a$ is true.

 If there are other causal relationships between events in a given system, such as between the creation of a process and its first event, these relationships are also added to the definition.

 For example, in some programming languages such as Java, C, C++ or Rust, a happens-before edge exists if memory written to by statement A is visible to statement B, that is, if statement A completes its write before statement B starts its read.

-Like all strict partial orders, the happened-before relation is transitive, irreflexive and antisymmetric, i.e.:
+Like all strict partial orders, the happened-before relation is transitive, irreflexive, (and, vacuously, asymmetric), i.e.: